 Utterance reports sent to your email address help evaluate the quality of your bot's utterances.
 They provide insights into the similarity of utterances within an intent and identify any common intents across different flows.

 It is recommended to generate an utterance report after initial Train setup and regularly at least once a month.

-This report will point to the relationship between the two utterances as a conflict if they have a high similarity.
-It is a comparison between utterances of the same intents.
+This report identifies conflicts between two utterances if they have a high level of similarity.
+It compares utterances within the same intents.

-If the similarity is more than 50%, you must go to the respective Intents page and delete one of the similar utterances or rephrase the sentence.
+If the similarity exceeds 50%, you need to visit the respective Intents page and either delete one of the similar utterances or rephrase the sentence.

-If the similarity is less than 50%, it can be ignored.
+If the similarity is less than 50%, ignore it.

 This is a comparison between utterances of different intents.